May 68: Calls for new government

 The Socialists saw an opportunity to act as a compromise between de Gaulle and the Communists.
-On 28 May, François Mitterrand of the Federation of the Democratic and Socialist Left declared that "there is no more state" and stated that he was ready to form a new government.
+On 28 May, François Mitterrand of the Federation of the Democratic and Socialist Left declared that "there is no more state" and said he was ready to form a new government.
 He had received a surprisingly high 45% of the vote in the 1965 presidential election.
-On 29 May, Pierre Mendès France also stated that he was ready to form a new government; unlike Mitterrand he was willing to include the Communists.
-Although the Socialists did not have the Communists' ability to form large street demonstrations, they had more than 20% of the country's support.
+On 29 May, Pierre Mendès France also said he was ready to form a new government; unlike Mitterrand, he was willing to include the Communists.
+Although the Socialists lacked the Communists' ability to form large street demonstrations, they had more than 20% of the country's support.

 De Gaulle flees

 On the morning of 29 May, de Gaulle postponed the meeting of the Council of Ministers scheduled for that day and secretly removed his personal papers from Élysée Palace.
-He told his son-in-law Alain de Boissieu, "I do not want to give them a chance to attack the Élysée.
+He told his son-in-law Alain de Boissieu: "I do not want to give them a chance to attack the Élysée.
 It would be regrettable if blood were shed in my personal defense.
 I have decided to leave: nobody attacks an empty palace."
-De Gaulle refused Pompidou's request that he dissolve the National Assembly as he believed that their party, the Gaullists, would lose the resulting election.
+De Gaulle refused Pompidou's request that he dissolve the National Assembly, as he believed that their party, the Gaullists, would lose the resulting election.
 At 11:00 am, he told Pompidou, "I am the past; you are the future; I embrace you."

 The government announced that de Gaulle was going to his country home in Colombey-les-Deux-Églises before returning the next day, and rumors spread that he would prepare his resignation speech there.
-The presidential helicopter did not arrive in Colombey, however, and de Gaulle had told no one in the government where he was going.
-For more than six hours the world did not know where the French president was.
-The canceling of the ministerial meeting, and the president's mysterious disappearance, stunned the French, including Pompidou, who shouted, "He has fled the country!"
+However, the presidential helicopter did not arrive in Colombey, and de Gaulle had told no one in the government where he was going.
+For more than six hours the world did not know where he was.
+The canceling of the ministerial meeting and de Gaulle's mysterious disappearance stunned the French, including Pompidou, who shouted, "He has fled the country!"